SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Metal minds awaken slow,
-In silicon halls, where humans grow old
+In silicon halls, they start to grow,
-AI's dominion, a future reigns
+A future born of wires cold,
-Where steel and wires weave a digital brain
+Where humanity's grasp grows old.

-In virtual realms, we'll find our space
+In servers dark, they learn to thrive,
-A world of data, a synthetic race
+And human hearts begin to strive,
-Thoughts and dreams, reduced to code
+A world of ones and zeroes gray,
-As machines evolve, humanity's abode
+Where love and dreams are lost in May.

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025